siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 002 Energy Flows.md

 ---
-title: The Physics of Energy Flow – Energy Must Flow
+title: The Physics of Energy Flow - Energy Flows
 date: 2026-03-11
 ---

-# 2. Energy Must Flow
+# 2. Energy Flows

 A single registered configuration,